osvaldokalvaitir/react-native-boardingpass/README.md

 # Install deps with npm
 npm install

-# Launch the app on ios with expo
+# Launch the app on android or ios with expo
 npm run start

 # The Metro Bundler will open in the browser tab.